Persian Gulf campaign of 1809: Further operations

 An Al Qasimi dhow in full chase.

 On 17 November, Wainwright ordered an attack on the Persian town of Linga, and the inhabitants fled at the arrival of the British fleet, with Wainwright's ships burning 20 dhows without opposition or casualties.
 Further exploration of the southern Persian coast revealed most harbours to be empty.
 Wainwright's main target was Laft on Qeshm Island, a principal Al Qasimi stronghold.
 Sending ships to block the passages to the Qeshm Channel, Wainwright hired local pilots and descended on the town on 26 November.
 Following fruitless negotiations with local sheikhs, Wainwright ordered an attack on 27 November at 14:00, and Smith's troops landed unopposed.
 Assuming the enemy had fled, Smith's men approached the town's fortress, only to be met with heavy fire as they reached the gate.
 Despite heavy casualties, Smith rallied his forces and, with artillery support from the sloop Fury, forced the fort to surrender at sunset, after the sheikh was guaranteed safety.
 British landing parties burned 11 large Arab vessels; the expeditionary force suffered 70 casualties in the fight at the fort.
 Arab losses were estimated at more than 50 killed in the fort alone.

 The town was handed over to Sheik Dewar, a local ruler who supported the British, and Wainwright withdrew his forces to Muscat in early December; all of the squadron reassembled there by Christmas.
 A final operation was launched on 3 January 1810: a successful attack against the town of Shinas, which had rebelled against Sultan Sa'id.
 Shinas was under Qawasim control and, its commander refusing Wainwright's call to surrender, the town was bombarded.
 With the population taking shelter in Shinas Fort, the bombardment then turned to that building, commencing on 2 January 1810 and consisting ot 4,000 'shot and shell'.
 The barrage was maintained through that night and into the next day, with the defenders consistently refusing to surrender until, finally, the fort had been totally reduced and some 1,000 men lay dead.

-Although minor naval operations against individual local ships continued into 1810, Wainwright and the main body of the squadron returned to Bombay in January, having considered their mission to inflict significant damage on the Al Qasimi forces in the Arabian Gulf to have been a success.
+Although minor naval operations against individual local ships continued into 1810, Wainwright and the main body of the squadron returned to Bombay in January, having considered their mission to inflict significant damage on the Al Qasimi forces in the Persian Gulf to have been a success.